aws-deadline/deadline-cloud-for-vred/test/integ/README.md

 Comprehensive integration test suite for the VRED Deadline Cloud Submitter using pytest with real VRED application instances.

+This test requires opening VRED Pro and directly interacting with the Deadline Cloud submitter UI, so it can only be executed on a Windows system that supports VRED Pro.

 ## Directory Structure

 ```